exendahal/maui_wifi_manager/README.md

 # Wifi Manager for MAUI & Xamarin Forms
-The MAUI Wi-Fi Manager library is a comprehensive solution designed specifically for MAUI & Xamarin.Forms applications, enabling easy management of Wi-Fi networks.
-With its intuitive APIs, developers can seamlessly integrate Wi-Fi functionality into their cross-platform applications, allowing users connect to, add, and retrieve information about Wi-Fi networks effortlessly.
+Welcome to the documentation for the MAUI Wi-Fi Manager library, a comprehensive solution designed specifically for MAUI & Xamarin.Forms applications.
+This library empowers developers to effortlessly manage Wi-Fi networks within their cross-platform applications.
+With its intuitive APIs, you can seamlessly integrate Wi-Fi functionality, allowing users to connect to, add, and retrieve information about Wi-Fi networks with ease.

 ## Platform Support